microsoft/GlobalMLBuildingFootprints/README.md

 ![polygonization diagram](images/polygonization.jpg)

 ### Were there any modeling improvements used for this release?
 We did not apply any modeling improvements for this release.
+Instead, we focused on scaling our approach to increase coverage.

 ### Evaluation set metrics
 The evaluation metrics are computed on a set of building polygon labels for each region.
 Note, we only have verification results for